2022 in professional wrestling

 2022 in professional wrestling describes the year's events in the world of professional wrestling.

 Beginning in March 2020, the COVID-19 pandemic severely affected the professional wrestling industry worldwide, with many promotions presenting shows behind closed doors.
 Some events were canceled while others were rescheduled to occur in 2021 and then some in 2022.
 Larger companies such as All Elite Wrestling and WWE resumed live touring with full-capacity crowds in July 2021—further companies also began readmitting fans to events in 2022.

 List of notable promotions

-These promotions held notable shows throughout 2022.
+These promotions held notable events throughout 2022.